zabealbe/can-cicd/README.md

-# CAN CI-CD (Fenice)
+# CAN CI-CD
-The purpose of this project is to manage the CANbus, the data flowing throught it and how the bus itself is accessed
+The purpose of this project is to manage **any** can network, the data flowing throught it, its serialization/deserialization and the interactions with the bus itself

 ## Subprojects
 :open_file_folder: project root\